samjmck/samjmck.com/content/blog/first-impressions-jsr/index.en.md

 ## Updating the library so I could publish it

-Not allowing remote imports was probably the biggest pain-point when updating my library so I could publish it to JSR.
+Not allowing remote imports was probably the biggest pain-point when updating my library.
 All remote imports had to be changed to either imports from JSR, or from npm.
 And since at the time of updating the library not many packages were on JSR, I had to use npm.
 So, this:

 ```ts
 import { PDFDocument } from "https://cdn.skypack.dev/pdf-lib@1.17.1?dts";